jesperancinha/jeorg-kotlin-test-drives/README.md

 ## [Arrow](https://arrow-kt.io/)

 A lot of concepts of software engineering are explored in [Arrow](https://arrow-kt.io/).
-Because of its importance to the Kotlin community here is a list of sub-modules where we can find the [Arrow](https://arrow-kt.io/) research modules:
+Because of its importance to the Kotlin community please find below a list of submodules where we can find lots of [Arrow](https://arrow-kt.io/) research modules.

+In module [jeorg-kotlin-arrow-crums](./jeorg-kotlin-arrow-crums) we can find exclusively arrow modules fully dedicated to researching [Arrow](https://arrow-kt.io/).

 ##### [Arrow Core](https://arrow-kt.io/docs/core/)